bartelto/liri/README.md

 ## The author

-This app was written from the ground up by **Todd F. Bartelt** as part of the University of Kansas Full-Stack Web Development program.
+This app was written from the ground up by **Todd F. Bartelt** as part of the Full-Stack Web Development program at University of Kansas Professional and Continuing Education.